 How many times in the last hour have you received or sent a text, email, or phone call?
 More than once?
 A lot more than once?
 When communicating via smartphone, the last thing on our minds is the carbon footprint that carbon texts/emails produce.

 In fact, the average email produces 4g of CO2.
 It might not seem like that much, but over time, it really adds up.
 For the average e-mail user, that would be 0.6 tons per year, which is more carbon than someone in central Africa produces, total!

-This guide takes a look at the carbon footprint that is associated with emails and text messages.
+This guide examines the carbon footprint that is associated with emails and text messages.
 It explains the specific carbon impact that these technologies have on our environment, then shows you one easy way to lower your digital carbon footprint immediately.